slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - nothing is as good or as bad as it seems.
 > *'Anything you say before the word «but» does not count.' -- Kevin Kelly*
+- bragging razor: if someone brags assume half. if someone downplays double it.
+- if you don't know, it's because you are not interested in it. (naval)
+- to doubt everything or to believe everything are two equally convenient solutions; both dispense the necessity of reflection. -- henry poincaré
 -->

 > *"There are no facts, only interpretations."